bccp/runtests/README.md

 ### MPITestFixture

-You cannot combine `MPITestFixture` with other pytest fixtures or decorators, what you can't with the `MPITest` decorator.
+You can combine `MPITestFixture` with other pytest fixtures or decorators, what you can't with the `MPITest` decorator.

 Example: Parameter variation with `pytest.mark.parametrize`